 - Validated in SMART, the largest prospective NIPT study with over 20,000 participants enrolled.

-- More than 2 million women in more than 60 countries have chosen Panorama for genetic testing during pregnancy.
+- More than 3 million people in more than 60 countries have chosen Panorama for genetic testing during pregnancy.

 - Panorama offers complimentary pre- and post-test information sessions with board-certified genetic counselors.

-Panorama offers prenatal screening for twin, egg donor, and surrogate pregnancies!
+Panorama offers prenatal screening for twin, egg donor, and gestational carrier pregnancies

-Conditions screened in twin, egg donor, and surrogate pregnancies:
+Conditions screened in twin, egg donor, and gestational carrier pregnancies:

 - Trisomy 21*

 Complete Test Specifications for Singleton, Egg Donor, Gestational Carrier, and Monozygotic (Identical) Twins